blackbaud/skyux-cli/README.md

 - `host`: Specifies configuration options related to communication with SKY UX Host.
   - `url`: Specifies the base URL used when passing information from `skyux serve` to the SKY UX Host.
 It would be very uncommon to change this.
 The default is `https://sky.blackbaud-dev.com`
 - `app`: Specifies configuration options related to the local app when running `skyux serve`.
   - `title`: Controls the page title.
-Before Angular2 sets the title, this property controls the tille at the template level.
+Before Angular2 sets the title, this property controls the title at the template level.
 The default title is `Blackbaud - SKY UX Application`.
 You can also control the title with the [title service](https://angular.io/docs/ts/latest/cookbook/set-document-title.html).
   - `externals`: Dynamically injects CSS and JS files into the host.
 You should have a specific use-case for an external.
 For example, Office Addins require their library to be loaded via CDN in the head.
-The `before` and `after` sections of an external indicate whether the external resource is included before or after the default SKY UX Builder resources.
+The `before` and `after` sections of an external indicate whether to include the external resource before or after the default SKY UX Builder resources.
 The `head` property only applies to JS resources.
 Below is an example with all the configuration options:
 ```
 app: {
   externals: {